soaresderik/soaresderik/README.md

 ### Hi there, I'm André Soares - <img src="https://github.com/blackcater/blackcater/raw/master/images/Hi.gif" height="32" />

 I'm a backend developer passionate for learning and sharing my knowledge with others.
-When I'm not developing and building things, you can find me on Youtube learning about music theory, playing chess online or even watching some cool serie.
+When I'm not developing and building things, you can find me on Youtube learning about music theory, playing chess online or even watching some cool TV serie.

 #### Connect with me: